 This art form is making a huge comeback in recent times.
-I'm often surprised on how this is not only a good past time but still a highly desired profession.
-One part of photography that doesn't surprise me as much is traveling and taking pictures of mother nature.
+I’m often surprised at how this is not only a good pastime but still a highly desired profession.
+One part of photography that doesn’t surprise me as much as traveling and taking pictures of mother nature.
 As the sun sets beyond the horizon, creating that perfect shot, you become amazed and relaxed all at the same time.

 That moment trapped in time, and now in the most popular magazine this side of the indies!
 However, that is not the reality for most wildlife or nature photographers.
 It’s hard work, but if you stick it out, you can have more than fun with it.
 Read on for a few tips.